tnog/clean-testimonials/readme.txt

 = How do I display all of my testimonials? =

-To display all testimonials with pagination, use the [testimonials] shortcode
+To display all testimonials with pagination, use the [testimonials] shortcode.

 = How do I display a testimonial? =